matandalmeida/vim-env/README.md

 # Create a ".vim" directory
 `mkdir ~/.vim`

-Download all the .zip files and put them into that folder, after that unzip the files.
+# Download all the .zip files and put them into that folder,

+# Unzip all attached directories and move them to a directory .vim
+`mv *.zip ~/.vim/.`

 # Copy the vimrc file to a .vimrc file
 `mv vimrc ~/.vimrc`